muhme/joomla-branches-tester/README.md

 Within the container, the source code from the corresponding Joomla Git development branch or tag is copied, and a second Joomla installation is run.
 Refer to the [Versions](#versions) section for a list of all usable Joomla versions and Docker images available for each Joomla version.

-JBT has an own Cypress installation environment which is located in folder `installation`.
+JBT has its own Cypress installation environment located in the `installation` folder.
-This contains Cypress, the latest main branch version of `joomla-cypress` and three Cypress-scripts:
+This environment includes Cypress, the latest main branch version of `joomla-cypress`, and three Cypress scripts:
 * Install Joomla
 * Disable Joomla B/C plugins
 * Install and configure Joomla Patch Tester